SolderingArmor/eversa/README.md

 Something that needs to be done at some point to make life of users easier.

+* Merge Exception and result not to have dictionary as return value.
 * Add message tracing to library
 * Choose compiler version while building (and cache compiler binaries)
 * Define function variables types in meta (as close to Solidity as possible)